valancej/documentation/_basic/languages-frameworks/python.md

 ### Executable Not Available

 As we use **pyenv**, if an executable is not available after installation you may need to run the command `pyenv rehash` after installing the package.
 [You can read pyenv's documentation](https://github.com/pyenv/pyenv) for more information.

-## Frameworks And Testing

-All Python frameworks, including Django, Flask and Pyramid, should work without issue as long as they do not require root-access for customized system configuration.

-All test frameworks and tools, including pytest and unittest, should also work without issue.

-## Parallelization

-In addition to parallelizing your tests explicitly [via parallel pipelines]({{ site.baseurl }}{% link _basic/builds-and-configuration/parallelci.md %}), you may find that there are packages available for parallelizing different types of testing, such as [nose-parallel](https://pypi.python.org/pypi/nose-parallel), to speed your tests up.

-While we do not officially support or integrate with these modules, many Codeship users find success speeding their tests up by using them.
-Note that it is possible for these modules to cause resource and build failure issues, as well.